vnobets7/Digital-Skola-FTDE-Mini-Project3/README.md

    docker run --mount
    ```

-7. Make sure that no containers are in an good condition
+7. Make sure that no containers are in unhealthy condition
    ```
    docker ps
    ```